gerardva/Chatbot-crowdsourcing/README.md

 ### Useful for development

 - Execute `workon chatbot` to re-enter the virtual environment if you left it for some reason (although I cannot imagine spending your time other than on this course naturally).
 - Execute `git push heroku master` to deploy the chatbot to Heroku.
-Make sure to keep our own repository up to date.
-Gerard may also be able to set up automatic publishing with GitHub.
+In order to push a branch different than master to Heroku, execute `git push heroku your-branch-name:master`.
 - You can run the chatbot locally with `heroku local`, but that doesn't do much other than verify it's working.
 - Go to [the Facebook page](https://www.facebook.com/Microwork-Chatbot-1849085282000551) and click 'Message' to chat with our bot.
-Make sure you are admin of the page, otherwise it will give you the silent treatment.
+Make sure you are admin of the page and developer of the Facebook app, otherwise it will give you the silent treatment.

 ### Testing locally

 To test the chatbot functionality without first deploying to heroku do the following:

 - Add a new Environment variable to your machine, with name `PAGE_ACCESS_TOKEN` and as value the token which can be found in Heroku at Settings -> Config vars
-- Run the server locally as described above using the `heroku local` command, this will start the server at localhost:8080
+- Run the server locally as described above using the `heroku local` command, this will start the server at localhost:5000
-- Simulate the webhooks with a application like Postman, you can do POST request to localhost:8080 like this:
+- Simulate the webhooks with a application like Postman, you can do POST request to localhost:5000/chatbot like this:

 ###### Headers